-14. If you would like us to ask the independent adjudicator to consider your complaint you must contact us by email, by post or through our website at www.gfcra.com.
+14. If you would like us to ask the independent adjudicator to consider your complaint you must contact us by email to the CDRS email address: complaints@afcra.com or through the CDRS e-forms portal: CUSTOMER DISPUTE RESOLUTION SCHEME E-FORM.